franroad/api/DOCUMENTATION.md

 ``engine = create_engine(settings.SQLALCHEMY_DATABASE_URL)``
 - We need to update the .env and the config.py file as *localhost* cannot be used because of docker behavior and we need to set the service name of the DDBB in the connection string:
 ``engine =create_engine( f"postgresql+psycopg2://{settings.DDBB_USER}:{settings.DDBB_PASSWORD}@{settings.DDBB_HOSTNAME}:{settings.DDBB_PORT}/{settings.DDBB_NAME}")``
+- Docker Compose nijects the variables into the postgress by interpolating them.
 ### COMMANDS
 - Checking the logs:
   - docker ps -a